Lotterleben/markdown-notes/notes/concept.md

 The `notes/` folder would contain all notes managed by the utility, which would provide a couple of convenience functionality for managing them, such as (assuming that the command line app is called "`notes`"):

 * Creating new notes with `notes new [optional name]`, with a current timestamp based on some template (TODO).
 They are stored in `notes/` and an editor is opened for the newly created file.
+* Adding existing files to the notes repository.
+If it's a markdown file (TODO: How to detect?) it is categorized as a note and stored in `notes/`.
+If not, it is categorized as an asset and stored in `assets/` (see "Storing files"), and a dedicated note for that document is created, containing metadata and possibly notes for the file.
+Said note is opened in the editor.
 * Synchronizing your notes repository with a remote server using `notes sync [optional sync target]`.
     * There could be different synchronization providers, e.g. git-over-ssh, ftp or whatever.
 I guess we'd just start with a pure git-based thing?
     * Sync targets are configured in the config file.